Set Simple Recess Guidelines

-We believe recess should be a time of joy and discovery, where kids can stretch and grow physically, emotionally, and socially.
-But like any game, clear rules and guidelines are essential to help your students play well and play fairly.
+Through play, kid stretch and grow physically, emotionally, and socially.
+But like any game, clear rules and guidelines are essential to help kids play well and play fairly.

 Use this checklist to make sure your recess rules and consequences are as effective as they can be: